Confused about anything? Please feel free to ask! We have some FAQs and further info >> here.

-(a) Any motion can be amended at any time before the motion is voted upon.
-An amendment is not permissible if the Chairperson considers that the proposed amendment substantially changes the content of the existing motion.
+(a) Any motion can be amended at any time before the motion is voted upon but an amendment is not permissible if the Chairperson considers that the proposed amendment substantially changes the content of the existing motion;

-(b) Amendment, if accepted by the Chairperson, should then be debated and voted upon if formal opposition be registered.
+(b) Any amendment, if accepted by the Chairperson, should then be debated and voted upon if formal opposition be registered;

-(e) The open meeting may pass any motion by a simple majority except constitutional motions which shall be carried if the number of members present and voting is quorate and the resolutions are supported by a two-thirds majority.
+(c) The Open Meeting may pass any motion by a simple majority except constitutional motions which must pass by a two-thirds majority of those present.

-8.9 In addition to the termly open meeting, extraordinary open meetings can be called for at any time during full term.
+8.11 In addition to Open Meetings required by the Constitution, Extraordinary Open Meetings can be called at any time during full term.

-9.1 The financial year of The MCR shall end on the 30 September.
+9.1 The financial year of the MCR will end on 30 September.

-9.2 The Treasurer of The MCR will present the annual budget and accounts, including a list of donations made, to a meeting of The MCR committee as close as possible to the start of the financial year, and in any case no later than the end of Michaelmas term; in accordance with the Education Act 1994 this report shall be made available to all Members of the MCR.
+9.2 The Treasurer of The MCR will present the annual budget and accounts, including a list of donations made, to a meeting of The MCR Committee as close as possible to the start of the financial year, and in any case no later than the end of Michaelmas term; in accordance with the Education Act 1994 this report shall be made available to all Members of the MCR.

-9.3 The Treasurer will submit a monthly report to the Committee, detailing the transactions, and balance remaining, of the MCR account; between full terms, the Treasurer will submit this report no less frequently than once every two months.
+9.3 The Treasurer will submit a termly report to the Committee detailing the transactions and remaining balance of the MCR account; between full terms, the Treasurer will submit this report no less frequently than once every two months.

-9.4 Accounts for the financial year have to be approved by the college auditors and council along with the budgets, in accordance with the 1994 Education Act.
+9.4 Accounts for the financial year must be approved by the College auditors and College Council along with the budgets, in accordance with the Education Act 1994.

-9.5 The college must have access to the accounts at any time full accordance with the 1994 Education Act.
-The Treasurer will provide the college with termly statements and provide assistance to the college where required.
+9.5 The College must have access to the accounts at any time in full accordance with the Education Act 1994; the Treasurer will provide the College with termly statements and provide assistance to the College where required.

 9.6 The College will appoint a Senior Treasurer who will inspect MCR accounts on behalf of the college and liaise with the MCR treasurer as required in section 9.5.

 10.1 The original of the Constitution together with any amendment shall be held by the Graduate Tutor and President.
-All members have a right of inspection of the Constitution.
+All Members have a right of inspection of the Constitution.
 A copy shall be displayed permanently upon the notice board in the Middle Combination Room and posted on the MCR website.

 10.2 If any question arises as to the interpretation or effect of any of the constitution, it shall be determined by the Committee.

 10.3 The constitution along with any amendment has to be approved by the college and The Committee, in accordance with the Education Act 1994, and by a two-thirds majority of an Open Meeting of the MCR, in accordance with Section 8.10 (c).